-In this episode, we go EXTREME!
+In this lesson, we go EXTREME!

 Extreme angles are usually very challenging and frequently ignored by most artists even some advanced.
 Studying the extreme angles will make you better at the more common angles because you’ll have a better understanding of the method.